wordpress-mobile/WordPress-iOS/MIGRATIONS.md

 This file documents changes in the data model.
 Please explain any changes to the data model as well as any custom migrations.

+## WordPress 49 (@jleandroperez 2016-04-11)

+- `AccountSettings` added new bool `emailChangePending`.
+Indicates whether there's a pending Email change, or not.

 ## WordPress 48 (@sergioestevao 2016-04-05)

 - `Media` added new integer attribute `postID` to store the post to where the media is attached to.